calaldees/teachingWorkshops/teacherEducation/_interviews.md

 ----------------------

 * Tell me about the Computing syllabus in UK schools (or overseas) what are the differences compared with the UK computing curriculum?
-    * Describe how you have recently developed your computing subject knowledge in relation to the UK computing curriculum
-    * What books/articles/blogs/videos have you encountered about teaching Computing?
-* How would you encourage more girls to engage with Computing in schools?
+    * e.g. the National Curriculum for Computing, GCSE/BTEC/A Level/online syllabi, Ofsted Computing Research Review etc. would be helpful to demonstrate wider understanding of the context of computing in schools.
+    * Understand of distinction between: Computer Science, ICT and Digital Literacy and how these are conveyed in schools
+    * RED FLAGS: Not understanding the breath of requirements a computing teacher may need to involved in.
+Thinking it's "only programming" or "only ict"
 * What are the threats to young peoples online safety.
 How would you teach this?
+* What do you think are are some of the challenges with 'teaching' Computing
+    * How would you encourage more girls to engage with Computing in schools?
+* What do you think young people will find the most challenging aspect of 'learning' computing?
 * Can you envisage a problematic scenario in a computing classroom?
 How might you deal with this?
-* What do you think young people will find the most challenging aspect of learning computing?
+* Should everyone learn how to code?
+Why/WhyNot?
+    * RED FLAGS: Lack of awareness of the range of possible learners and motivations.
+Computing is hard and abstract and can be difficult for some students to contextually engage with.
+Thinking that code is the only aspect of teaching computing.
 * Extra
     * (Overseas) How might teaching in the context of the UK be different to your past experiences?
     * How do you think computer science could/should be taught in the classroom?
     * How would teaching Computing differ from other subjects?
-    * How do you see your skills and role changing/developing over the years?
-Where do you see yourself in 5 years?
     * What problems are there with young people using technology?
+    * Would you use computer games in your classroom?
+        * RED FLAGS: not identifying that games can engage some learners and significantly disengage others